ang2887/productivity_assistant/README.md

 # productivity_assistant

-A simple productivity assistant using LLaMA and Streamlit for managing tasks.
+A simple productivity assistant built using LLaMA and Streamlit for managing tasks, with optional Docker support for easy setup and deployment.

 ## Python Version
 - Python 3.11.4